18 EFFECTIVE FLEET MANAGEMENT TIPS THAT LEAD TO SUCCESS

 The decision of how many vehicles to get can be a tricky one.
 It can also be stressful and costly if you do not correctly dimension the fleet appropriately.

 Getting more than the required vehicles for your operations will lead to under-utilization of your resources.
-Vehicles will be left to stay idle and this will lead to depreciation of the vehicles.
+You will end up leaving your vehicles to stay idle and this will lead to depreciation of the vehicles.

-Also, if the vehicle was leased, you will still have to pay your Leasor whether the vehicle was used or not.
-Peradventure you bought less than the required number of vehicles for your services, there you won’t be able to maximize your profits.
+Also, if you want to lease, you’ll still have to pay your Leasor whether you use the vehicle or not.
+On the other hand, if you buy less than the required number of vehicles for your services, you won’t be able to maximize your profits.

 3. Lease or Buy